Armand de Brignac: Winemaking

 The Champagne Cattier team who produce Armand de Brignac is led by Jean-Jacques and Alexandre Cattier, 12th and 13th generation champagne growers.
 A team of 18 people touch a bottle of Armand de Brignac from pressing the fruit to when the bottles leave the cellars in France.

 The Armand de Brignac champagnes are made in the village of Rilly-la-Montagne, in the Montagne de Reims region of Champagne.
 Fruit is sourced from the 30+ hectares owned by the Cattier family and from growers in selected villages across the region.
 All three major Champagne grape varieties are used: Chardonnay, Pinot Noir, and Pinot Meunier.

 After hand-picking, the fruit is pressed in one of two family-owned wineries located close to the vineyards.
 The first press of 4,000 kilos of grapes provides an allowable yield of 20.5 hectolitres of juice (the "cuvée") and Armand de Brignac selects just the very first and freshest portion of this press.

 The champagnes rest on lees in the cellars for years before disgorgement.
-Armand de Brignac uses a unique cuvee that comprises the best still wines aged for one year in French oak barrels.
+Armand de Brignac uses a cuvee that comprises still wines aged for one year in French oak barrels.
 These oak barrels are placed 30 ft underground and are thought to give the champagne its complexity and life.

 Each metalized bottle is finished by hand, with the application of French pewter labels, polished, and housed in a wooden lacquered gift box, ensuring every single bottle is unique.
 The annual yield for these bottles is roughly 60,000, which is considered fairly low in comparison to other named brands.

 Reception

 In February 2009, Spanish critic José Peñín published his own review of Armand de Brignac Brut Gold.
-In November 2009, FINE Champagne Magazine published the results of a blind tasting of 1,000 champagne brands, with Armand de Brignac the top finisher.
+In November 2009, FINE Champagne magazine published the results of a blind tasting of 1,000 champagne brands, with Armand de Brignac the top finisher.

 In 2015, wine critic Jancis Robinson MW rated the new Blanc de Noirs and Demi Sec champagnes 18/20 points.
-That same year, Armand de Brignac Blanc de Blancs received a Double Gold Medal in the San Francisco International Wine Competition.
+That year, Armand de Brignac Blanc de Blancs received a Double Gold Medal in the San Francisco International Wine Competition.
 Armand de Brignac Brut Gold was also awarded a Gold Medal at the 2015 San Francisco International Wine Competition.

-In 2016, Armand de Brignac Blanc de Noirs Assemblage One (A1) was awarded the #1 Blanc De Noirs in the World for 2016 by FINE Champagne Magazine.
+In 2016, Armand de Brignac Blanc de Noirs Assemblage One (A1) was awarded the #1 Blanc De Noirs in the World for 2016 by FINE Champagne.
 In the same year, Wine Spectator rated Armand de Brignac Rosé 92 points and the Tasting Panel rated Armand de Brignac Brut Gold 93 points, and the Blanc de Blancs was awarded 94 points.
 Decanter awarded 96 points to the new release Armand de Brignac Blanc de Noirs Assemblage Two (A2), 95 points for the Brut Gold and both the Rosé and Demi Sec cuvées were given 93 point ratings.

 In 2017, Armand de Brignac Brut Rosé was awarded Best Rosé Champagne in the World for 2017 by TastingBook.com.